Ada-Developers-Academy/core-unit-2/sorting-algos/problem-set-sorting-algorithms.md

 Describe the algorithm for Merge Sort in your own words.
 Make sure to touch on:

 - What makes this algorithm unique?
-- What is its time and space complexity?
+- What is its time complexity?
 - What factors contribute to its time complexity?
-- What factors contribute to its space complexity?

 Answer in 3-6 sentences, draw a picture and describe it, or write a poem, an analogy, or a story.